 December 10, 2021

-In Ethiopia, close to 10 per cent of the country’s population live with some form of a disability.
+In Ethiopia, close to 10 per cent of the country’s population live with some form of disability.

-The project has supported schools in the project area to become disability inclusive, providing teaching material that is accessible to children with disabilities, supporting school disability clubs with technology, assisting in the construction of ramps and accessible toilets.
+The project supported schools in the project area to become disability-inclusive, providing teaching material that was accessible to children with disabilities, supported school disability clubs with technology, and assisted in the construction of ramps and accessible toilets.

-In fact, not only are children with disabilities now able to excel and compete with children without disabilities, but the parents of children with disabilities are themselves getting involved by becoming members of the Parent Teacher Student Association.
-The success of the project has resulted in one of the schools being nominated as a model of inclusive educations that other schools can replicate and scale up.
+In fact, not only were children with disabilities now able to excel and compete with children without disabilities but the parents of children with disabilities themselves got involved by becoming members of the Parent Teacher Student Association.
+The success of the project resulted in one of the schools being nominated as a model of inclusive education that other schools could replicate and scale up.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP)